cf-platform-eng/isv-ci-generator/README.md

      run `npm link` in this directory

-2. use Yeoman to test the generator, eg:
+2. use Yeoman to test the generator.
+To generate a simple hello world test:
     ```bash
-    cd ~/
     yo isv-ci my-sample-test
     ```
 ### Tests

 Template test is `app/index.test.js`

 Unit tests are included with the template, and can be exercised with `make test` which:
   1. runs the template, building the app in `./temp/example`
-  1. runs the `bats` tests inside the example directory.
+  2. runs the `bats` tests inside the example directory.